-A UE supporting [FG 40-2-1 or FG 40-2-2] shall be capable of handling at least a relative transmission timing difference between slot timing of a pair of TAGs configured on the same carrier as shown in Tables 7.5.7-1, if the UE does not indicate support of [FG 40-2-6].
+A UE supporting multiDCI-IntraCellMultiTRP-TwoTA-r18 or multiDCI-InterCellMultiTRP-TwoTA-r18 shall be capable of handling at least a relative transmission timing difference between slot timing of a pair of TAGs configured on the same carrier as shown in Tables 7.5.7-1, if the UE does not indicate support of rxTimingDiff-r18.

-A UE supporting [FG 40-2-1 or FG 40-2-2] shall be capable of handling at least a relative transmission timing difference between slot timing of the pair of TAGs configured on the same carrier as shown in Table 7.5.7-2, provided that the UE indicates that it is capable of [FG 40-2-6].
+A UE supporting multiDCI-IntraCellMultiTRP-TwoTA-r18 or multiDCI-InterCellMultiTRP-TwoTA-r18 shall be capable of handling at least a relative transmission timing difference between slot timing of the pair of TAGs configured on the same carrier as shown in Table 7.5.7-2, provided that the UE indicates that it is capable of rxTimingDiff-r18.